Tsuk1ko/nhentai-helper/README.md

 - **Stream download**
   Use [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js) to download zip stream to reduce memory usage.
   But this not work on Safari and Firefox, and the download process is **extremely slow**.
 So not recommended unless you really have memory usage issues.
+- **Prevent console clearing**
+  Only available on nHentai official site.
+It is useful when you need to submit console log for debugging.

 ## Other features